EmberIpek/Pi-Pico-Drone-Fleet/Pi Pico Drone Fleet.md

 The next step is to use a regular Raspberry Pi to act as a “flight controller” for the Pico-modified drone to implement a collision avoidance system.
 This would involve sending data packets to and from the Pico W using Wi-Fi.
 Once this is working, perhaps I would like to add an accelerometer and gyroscope as a DIY IMU to facilitate pitch and yaw control.

 Potential issues: Wi-Fi lag, processing power limitations, weight.

+# Return of the RPi
+August 11, 2025

+Code updated to pack and send the data and checksum from the HC-SR04 sensor to the RPi using UDP.
+Set up static IP for RPi for wifi communication.
+Next steps: unpack data on Pi side and find out how to interface with the chip to send flight commands as a DIY flight controller.
+Packets may need to be timestamped.

+Documentation to read: network.WLAN(), active(), connect(), isconnected(), ifconfig(), socket(), bind(), sendto(), and recvfrom()